Our Visitor Center houses dioramas of woodland animals and exhibits of live amphibians and reptiles.

 No registration necessary.

-Our Native Ectotherm Exhibit is home to a variety of local reptiles, amphibians, and invertebrates.
+Our Native Ectotherm Exhibit is home to a variety of local reptiles, amphibians, and fish.
 Housed in habitats designed to simulate their natural habitat, visitors can observe natural behaviors and get a close look at species which in the outdoors are often hidden or only seen for an instant.

 Free to the public.